-That Council ACCEPTS the tender submitted by Sanpoint Pty Ltd, trading as LD Total for Separable Portions A and B for Tender No. 22039, for the Provision of Services for Park and Streetscape Maintenance of Yanchep, subject to appropriate funding availability, for each of the financial years within the two year contract term.
+That Council ACCEPTS the tender submitted by Sanpoint Pty Ltd, trading as LD Total for Tender No. 22039, for the Provision of Services for Park and Streetscape Maintenance for the lump Sum price of \$1,086,559.40 for Separable Portion A (Yanchep West) and for the lump sum price of \$885,155.12 for Separable Portion B (Yanchep East) over the initial two year term, subject to appropriate funding availability, for each of the financial years within the two year contract term and with two further options of 12 months (or part thereof) to extend at the City's discretion.